by Matt Slick

 - Hebrews 13:5, "Let your character be free from the love of money, being content with what you have; for He Himself has said, “I will never desert you, nor will I ever forsake you.”

 In John 6:39, Jesus said, “And this is the will of Him who sent Me, that of all that He has given Me I lose nothing, but raise it up on the last day."
 This verse should prove the perseverance of the saints for two reasons.
-First, the will of the Father is that Jesus lose none of those who have been given to Him by the Father.
-If Jesus does not accomplish this, then Jesus has failed to do the will of the Father, which would imply that Jesus had sinned, but this cannot be.
-Second, if people can lose their salvation, and thereby render the doctrine of perseverance of the saints false, then the Father exercised bad judgment by trusting Jesus with the ones He had given to him.
+First, the will of the Father is that Jesus lose none of those who have been given to him by the Father.
+If Jesus does not accomplish this, then Jesus has failed to do the will of the Father - which would imply that Jesus had sinned, but this cannot be.
+Second, if people can lose their salvation and thereby render the doctrine of perseverance of the saints false, then the Father exercised bad judgment by trusting Jesus with the ones he had given to him.
 Perhaps this is why Jesus said in John 17:20, "I do not ask on behalf of these alone, but for those also who believe in Me through their word."
-In this verse, Jesus was praying for the disciples and for those who would believe--not for those who would not.
-It makes sense to say that Jesus came to redeem those who belong to the Father by His election and were entrusted to the Son for redemption.
+In this verse Jesus was praying for the disciples and for those who would believe, not for those who would not only.
+It makes sense to say that Jesus came to redeem those who belong to the Father by his election, and were entrusted to the Son for redemption.

 - 1. McKim, Donald K. (2014-04-21).
 The Westminster Dictionary of Theological Terms, Second Edition: Revised and Expanded (Kindle Location 10462).
 Westminster John Knox Press.
 Kindle Edition.

 - 2. Grudem, Wayne (2009-05-18).
 Systematic Theology: An Introduction to Biblical Doctrine (p.
 788).
 Zondervan.
 Kindle Edition.